fiotiagoo/MAS_experiments/README.md

 scipy==1.7.1

 ## dictory
-See "选题1&选题2.ipynb"  for the source code of experiment 1.1-2.3. \n
+See "选题1&选题2.ipynb"  for the source code of experiment 1.1-2.3.

 See "5.2.py" for the source code of experiment 5.2.